THE DIARY OF A HAIRSTYLIST: The Juice with Justin

 Listen up hairstylists.
 Every month I will bring you an exclusive insight into my world through my diary entries.
 The world we both share.
-My achievements, my mistakes, the happy, the sad and the challenging – only in the Salon Magazine.
+My achievements, my mistakes, the happy, the sad and the challenging.
 But who am I?
-My name’s Justin Mackland, a colourist, a level 3 Apprentice Stylist and a Schwarzkopf Social Queen from Ishoka in Aberdeen, Scotland.
+My name’s Justin Mackland, a colourist, a level 3 apprentice stylist and a Schwarzkopf Social Queen from Ishoka in Aberdeen, Scotland.